 - Students may begin to take their assessments whenever they wish to do so, from the moment they receive the instructions.

 - The last date students may complete an assessment is identified below; at least one day before the first day of classes.

-- No assessments should be taken within the first two weeks of the semester.
-Any assessments taken during that time will be applied to the next semester.
+- No assessments may be taken within the first one to two weeks of the semester.

 The Mathematics Placement Assessment does not have set test dates.
 You may begin using ALEKS and completing assessments as soon as you receive your instructions after completing your registration.

 - You must register to be sent your instructions and log in credentials for ALEKS.